mnot/I-D/rfc5988bis/draft.md

 IRI.
 However, they can specify the behaviours and properties of the target resource (e.g., allowable HTTP methods, request and response media types that must be supported).

-Additionally, specific applications of linking may require additional data to be included in the registry.
-For example, Web browsers might want to know what kinds of links should be downloaded when they archive a Web page; if this application-specific information is in the registry, new link relation types can control this behaviour without unnecessary coordination.

-To accommodate this, per-entry application data can be added to the Link Relation Type registry, by registering it in the Link Relation Application Data registry ({{link-relation-application-data-registry}}).

 ## Extension Relation Types

 Applications that don't wish to register a relation type can use an extension